Jordan keeps out Syrian refugees in border clampdown

 Resource-poor Jordan has long sought to win more outside help in its struggle to cope with the vast influx of refugees.

 "What we are pretty sure of is that the refugees are not coming to the border.
-At the moment the access routes to the border are closed," he said.
+At the moment the access routes to the border are closed," UNHCR's Andrew Harper said.

-Harper said fewer than 30 refugees had arrived in the last three days, compared to the usual 1,000 to 2,000 a day, but said Jordan had told UNHCR it was not turning back refugees.
+He said fewer than 30 refugees had arrived in the last three days, compared to the usual 1,000 to 2,000 a day.

-"The Jordanians are saying the flow is restricted on the other side ... and that people are not actually getting to the border, whether that is true or not," he said.

 Harper said much more needed to be done to expand relief efforts inside southern Syria to relieve the burden on Jordan, where resources are stretched to the utmost.